qTox/qTox/MAINTAINING.md

   Risk, that can be avoided when one doesn't type manually merge message :wink:
 - **might want** to use [`test-pr.sh`].

-  Commits that are about to be merged don't have to be signed, but merge-commit **must** be signed.
-To simplify process, and ensure that things are done "right", it's preferable to use [`merge-pr.sh`] script, which does that for you automatically.
 - give a PR some "breathing space" right after it's created – i.e. merging something right away can lead to bugs & regressions suddenly popping up, thus it's preferable to wait at least a day or so, to let people test & comment on